reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/fam.md

 ## RPS Member of the month

-You can become the RPS Member of the month buy getting the highest number of NFTs during one month.
+You can become the RPS Member of the month by getting the highest number of NFTs in that month.
 The benefits of being the RPS Member of the month are:

 * Your Customized NFT Avatar will be the cover of the RPS FAM Spotify Playlist during the following month.
 * If you don't have a Customized NFT Avatar because you were not one of the first 50 members, we will create one for you.